ianrios/pythonETL-reactCRUD/docs/Assignment3.md

 - [x] get dockerfile to work correctly
 - [x] connect to db via the covid stats endpoint
 - [x] get api connection to use port 5001
-- [ ] clean up dockerfile - install packages elsewhere
+- [x] clean up dockerfile - install packages elsewhere
-- [ ] make database connection method
+- [x] make database connection method
-- [ ] research how to make a paginated db call based on path params
+- [x] research how to make a paginated db call based on path params

 ## Optimizations to try

 - [ ] use orm?
 - [ ] add index in seed_database.sh....
+- [ ] if the url wildcard is beyond the bounds of the available records in the database, redirect url to last possible wildcard option
+- [ ] if the url wildcard is not a valid type (string, negative number, etc), redirect to first page for possible wildcard

 ## Notes

 - This one was probably the most annoying, but only because I had to edit the docker instance to play nicely with my machine.
 That took probably a good 8 hours just to configure docker to work with my machine.
 I ended up scrapping the dev container and splitting the services into an api container, and a ui container alongsize the database container. it made it easier to read the logs from each server for me and also allowed me to spin up just one server at a time
 - it feels really good when docker works correctly
+- the actual work required here was pretty minimal, so it was not too bad